Precancer/PHLEX-test/docs/source/deep-imcyto.rst

 .. _imcyto_anchor:

-Segmentation with Deep-imcyto
+PHLEX: deep-imcyto
 =============================

-Deep-imcyto is a deep learning based software pipeline for the identification of cells and nuclei in imaging  mass cytometry (IMC) data.
+**deep-imcyto** is a deep learning-based software pipeline for the identification of nuclei and cells in imaging mass cytometry (IMC) data.
-It is based on the U-Net++ architecture and is trained on the TRACERx nuclear IMC dataset consisting of 40,000+ nuclei from IMC images of lung and other tissue types.
+It is based on a U-Net++ architecture combined with a custom postprocessing procedure, and is trained on the :ref:`TRACERx nuclear IMC dataset<NISD_anchor>` consisting of 40,000+ nuclei from IMC images of lung and other tissue types.

-Deep-imcyto is a Nextflow pipeline which started out as branch of the nfcore/imcyto IMC analysis pipeline from van Maldegem et al.
+deep-imcyto began as branch of the nfcore/imcyto IMC analysis pipeline from van Maldegem et al. As such running deep-imcyto should be familiar to users of nfcore/imcyto.

+deep-imcyto is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+It comes with docker containers making installation trivial and results highly reproducible.

 Example usage